 Individuals who volunteer a total of 12 hours receive a free six month pass (or a free six month extension if they already have a pass) to the City of Moraine Payne Recreation Center.
 Take advantage of all of the fitness and wellness opportunities available at the center.

-Volunteers receive a quarterly newsletter thanking them for their service, updating them on collective achievements and informing them of upcoming volunteer opportunities.
+Volunteers receive a monthly newsletter thanking them for their service, updating them on collective achievements and informing them of upcoming volunteer opportunities.

 FREQUENTLY ASKED QUESTIONS ABOUT VOLUNTEERING